Pikisaari Bollards for darkness‑sensitive lighting

 Original winter photo by Aapo Mäntykangas

-Each pathway bollard is equipped with a DALI‑2 motion and daylight sensor for adaptive light control.
-The luminaires are designed for daisy‑chain installation, allowing power and data to flow efficiently from one bollard to the next.
+The bollards are equipped with motion and daylight sensors for adaptive lighting control, as well as daisy‑chain installation, allowing power and data to be efficiently transferred from one bollard to the next.

 AICCI PPL T1